 When is the Best Time to Go Camping?

 We’ve already established that summer should be your go-to when camping in Iceland.
 This includes June, July and August.
-The weather is nice and warm and you’re less likely to experience some of the infamous Icelandic blizzards!
+During those months, Iceland's weather is nice and warm and you’re less likely to experience some of the infamous Icelandic blizzards!
 With winds that bring a cold that creeps deep into your bones and feels like your tent is going to be ripped from the ground.
 Days are also long and if you go mid-summer you’ll get to experience the midnight sun phenomenon.

 Our Top 10 Tips for Camping in Iceland in Summer